George Lewis (clarinetist): Musical career

 Lewis stayed with Johnson's band through 1946.
 This included a trip to New York City, where they played for dancing at the Stuyvesant Casino on Second Avenue.
 Band members included Johnson, Marrero, Pavageau, trombonist Jim Robinson, pianist Alton Purnell, and drummer Baby Dodds.
 While in New York, they recorded for Decca and Victor.
 After Johnson retired, Lewis took over leadership of the band, which included Robinson, Pavageau, Marrero, Purnell, Joe Watkins, and a succession of New Orleans trumpeters: Elmer Talbert, Kid Howard, and Percy Humphrey.
 Starting in 1949, Lewis was a regular on Bourbon Street clubs and radio station WDSU.

 His band was profiled in the June 6, 1950, issue of Look magazine with photographs by Stanley Kubrick.
 His reputation grew and he became a leader of the New Orleans revival.

-In the late 1940s and early1950s, his recordings reached the UK and influenced clarinetists Monty Sunshine and Acker Bilk.
+In the late 1940s and early 1950s, his recordings reached the UK and influenced clarinetists Monty Sunshine and Acker Bilk.
 They became important contributors to the traditional jazz scene in the UK and accompanied Lewis when he toured the country.

 Lewis visited England in 1957, playing throughout the country with Ken Colyer's Jazzmen.
 In 1959, he returned, this time with his full band, and received a warm response.
 In 1959, he visited Denmark and played at Jazzhus Montmartre in Copenhagen.

 Beginning in the 1960s, he played regularly at Preservation Hall in New Orleans as leader of the Preservation Hall Jazz Band until shortly before his death.
 His performances were painted by artists in the city.
 Sitting portraits by Noel Rockmore were sold to collectors.
 Rockwell painted several musicians who had performed at Preservation Hall.